7 Steps to manage supply chain disruptions and optimise your inventory

 A shortage of raw materials

 The unprecedented demand in the supply chain over the past 18 months has taken its toll on the shipping container supply, resulting in fewer available around the world.
 Coupled with the lockdowns and restrictions on warehouse capacities in the countries that supply raw materials, demand has outstripped the supply.
+Use technology to get ahead of demand planning trends and improve efficiency.

 What does this mean for Australasian businesses?